strapi/strapi/CONTRIBUTING.md

 ### Running the tests for the Community Editon (CE)\*\*

-The test suites are running the tests for the Enterprise Edition (EE) version of Strapi by default.
+The test suites run the tests for the Enterprise Edition (EE) version of Strapi by default.
 Should you want to test the Community Edition (CE) version, you will need to set the environment variable `STRAPI_DISABLE_EE` to true:

 ```bash
 $ STRAPI_DISABLE_EE=true node test/e2e.js